VarboxInternational/docs/installation.md

 },
 ```

-After your `composer.json` file has been updated, run the following command in your console terminal:
+After you've updated your `composer.json` file, run the following command in your terminal:

 ```
 composer update